Climate KIC at Climate Week NYC 2024

 Tuesday, September 24th

-Today, EIT Climate-KIC CEO, Kirsten Dunlop, facilitated an event organised by the Systemic Climate Action Collaborative, an initiative uniting 15 diverse partners (B-Team, Metabolic, Climate KIC, Club of Rome, Pyxera Global, etc.) who decided to stop competing for funding and instead work together to overcome climate inaction and fragmentation.
+Today, Climate KIC CEO, Kirsten Dunlop, facilitated an event organised by the Systemic Climate Action Collaborative, an initiative uniting 15 diverse partners (B-Team, Metabolic, Climate KIC, Club of Rome, Pyxera Global, etc.) who decided to stop competing for funding and instead work together to overcome climate inaction and fragmentation.
 The event, titled Action greater than the sum of the parts: Systems change collaboration, provided thoughtful discussions and insights on how a new form of collaboration can emerge to solve the most pressing challenges of our time.

 We heard from the leader of the Amazon Secret Headwater on indigenous perspective of nature and of capitalism.
 Fred Tsao of Tsao Pao Chee Group talked about individual consciousness and collective consciousness and how businesses should accept the responsibility to reverse the damage on climate that capitalistic exploitation had done on climate change, planet, and people.
 He also talked about how businesses should find new approach to gain profit while taking care of people, planet, and prosperity.
 Fred offers an Asian perspective, bringing in the concept from I-Ching.
 The way of life comes from nature.
 Vincent Peribonne of OceanX reflected on his career of being a neuroscientists and later ocean researcher that climate change is not an incurable decease but a problem we have the solution for.
 The problem is not the solution but people.

-The Climate-KIC team also participated in the launch of the Resilience Finance Taskforce for Resilient Cities, an initiative launched by Resilient Cities Network and supported by EIT Climate-KIC that aims to bring together a network of cities practitioners, funders, and stakeholders to scale-up resilience finance.
+The Climate-KIC team also participated in the launch of the Resilience Finance Taskforce for Resilient Cities, an initiative launched by Resilient Cities Network and supported by Climate KIC that aims to bring together a network of cities practitioners, funders, and stakeholders to scale-up resilience finance.
 We heard from Cape Town, a city that spent 12 years in building a solid and long-term strategy-led portfolio strategy particularly centred on building resilience for the cities and its communities.
 The city is now implementing each of the axes of the programme, starting with the most urgent ones.

 Recognising the challenge at stake, and the difficulties to finance certain elements of the portfolio that sound less profitable and attractive for the funders, the Taskforce will create the tools and framework, design the pathways to unlock finance, work on multi-level governance guidance, and work on how to find the additional finance necessary to implement the portfolios.